 Hypercoagulable blood, that is, thickened, clot-prone blood can develop as a result of chronic inflammation in the body.
 Conditions associated with excessive blood clotting include arterial disease (atherosclerosis), high blood pressure, metabolic syndrome, diabetes, atrial fibrillation, being overweight or obese, smoking, and immobility, where you don’t stand or walk for hours at a time, such as on a long trip or after surgery.

 There could also be a genetic glitch.

 And, surprisingly, there might also be an increased blood clotting risk from the frequencies emitted from cell phones.
 That’s the conclusion of a small, but eye opening 2015 study conducted by the Weston Price Foundation in Washington D.C.
 According to the foundation, the study revealed a clumping effect (thicker blood) through darkfield microscopic analysis of blood samples taken from ten healthy individuals who carried a cellphone in receiving mode in a backpack for 45 minutes.
 Such changes, the report concluded, “are frequently observed in ill persons or those eating less-than-optimal diets.”
 The foundation is dedicated to dietary education and research primarily related to the importance of healthy animal-based fats.
 The subjects in the study were said to spend on average 1.2 hours per day using a cell phone.
 More research is obviously needed, but the finding here is troubling.
-It certainly adds to the growing evidence of health risks from cell phone usage.
+It certainly adds to the growing evidence of health risks from cell phone and other wireless device usage.

 How to Prevent Blood Clots